IT'S the end of the world as we know it.

 This is not a scientific poll.
 The results reflect only the opinions of those who chose to participate.

-Perched high with broad vistas across bushland, this spacious and private residence exudes a Mediterranean feel.
-Four generous bedrooms, master with luxury...
+Perched high with broad vistas across bushland, this spacious and private residence has been reduced for immediate sale.
+Exuding a Mediterranean feel, the four...

 Join the Community.